CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ### Fresnel's Effect

 Fresnel's effect is the idea that even a refractive material has a reflective quality to it (based on the incident ray angle).
 To approximate this effect, Schlick's approximation was used.
-The results are shown below (the diffuse object is shows for orientation context).
+The results are shown below (the diffuse object is shown for orientation context).

 | <p align="center"> Transparent object with Fresnel's effect Off </b></p> | <p align="center"> <b>Transparent object with Fresnel's effect On </b></p> |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |